KrishRVH/word-parser-performance/README.md

 - All implementations are production-optimized
 - Thread count tuning critical for multi-core CPUs (6 threads optimal for small files, 12 threads for large files)

-## Validation
+## Validation Mode

-The `--validate` flag:
+The `--validate` flag runs cross-language validation:
-- Uses C implementation as reference
+- Uses C reference implementation as ground truth
-- Compares word counts across implementations
+- Compares total and unique word counts across all implementations
-- Verifies top 10 word consistency
+- Verifies top 10 word consistency (exact match required)
-- Reports exact differences
+- Reports any differences in counts or rankings

+See the **[Benchmark Word Definition and Validation Spec](#benchmark-word-definition-and-validation-spec)** section for the complete validation specification.

 ## Contributing